-We note that the Council continues to run its own payroll system, using SAGE and have been provided with detail of staff in post and checked to ensure that staff gross salaries, paid in March 2022, correspond to the Council agreed salary rates for each, noting that all staff pay has been uplifted in line with the revised nationally agreed NJC pay award and spinal points applicable from 1st April 2021.
-The uplifted salary award was actually applied in advance in September 2021 in accordance with the anticipated 1.75% increase, together with arrears backdated to 1st April 2021: the national pay award was actually only settled and adopted in March 2022.
+We note that the Council uses the SAGE payroll software to generate payslips, etc and have been provided with detail of staff in post and checked to ensure that staff gross salaries, paid in December 2022, correspond to the Council agreed salary rates for each, noting that all staff pay has been uplifted in line with the 2022-23 nationally agreed NJC pay award and spinal points applicable from 1st April 2022.

-We have also checked to ensure that tax, NI and pension (where applicable) deductions / contributions in March 2022 from each employee were correctly calculated and are pleased to record that no issues or concerns arise in this respect.
+We have also checked to ensure that tax, NI and pension (where applicable) deductions / contributions in December 2022 from each employee were correctly calculated and are pleased to record that no issues or concerns arise in this respect.